 Getting to Dampier Peninsula and Cape Leveque

 A four-wheel drive vehicle is strongly recommended for driving the unsealed road through the Dampier Peninsula - allow three and a half hours to reach Cape Leveque.
 During the summer the road can sometimes be closed due to flooding.
-Check road conditions and closures by contacting Broome Visitor Centre.
+Check road conditions and closures by contacting the Broome Visitor Centre.

 Fuel and supplies can be purchased but facilities are only available at certain locations and times.
 Please note dogs are not allowed, alcohol cannot be purchased anywhere on the Peninsula and medical facilities are limited.

-Dampier Peninsula and Cape Leveque Accommodation
+Dampier Peninsula, Cape Leveque and Cygnet Bay Accommodation

 Dampier Peninsula accommodation options include unpowered camping sites and bush shelters for the self-sufficient traveller.
 Contact Broome Visitors Centre for information about camping fees.
 There are also several areas, including Middle Lagoon and Lombadina, offering simple cabin style accommodation.